top of page

 What Is Intestacy?

-The rules of intestacy apply across England and Wales and cover all assets owned in the deceased’s sole name, including property, savings and personal belongings.
+The rules of intestacy apply across England and Wales and cover all assets owned in the deceased’s sole name, including property, savings, and personal belongings.
+This can lead to unintended consequences for families.

 Administering an Estate Without a Will